DrBiznes/World-of-Wynncraft/README.md

 ## Modlist and Credits
 You can view the modlist with links to all the mods for any version uploaded on the [Modrinth project page](https://modrinth.com/modpack/world-of-wynncraft/versions) The following resourcepacks were also used with permission from the authors.
-- The [Alagard Font](https://www.dafont.com/alagard.font) by Hewett Tsoi was used with permission from the author.
+- The [Alagard Font](https://www.dafont.com/alagard.font) by Hewett Tsoi
-- Baby Ice Snake's and Meteors by onepointseve
+- Baby Ice Snake's and Meteors by onepointseven
 - Acrobat Audio QOL by Elysium
 - Domix Wynncraft Overhaul
 - Mythos by ProbsWinter
+- Wynncraft: Fables & Legends by Rythew

 ## Support and My Mods